 In Your Community » King » Construction Projects »

-Puget Sound Energy natural gas line project
+Puget Sound Energy natural gas projects

-Tolt natural gas line project
+Tolt 16-inch natural gas line

-Fall 2013 project updates
+Summer 2015 project updates

-As the demand for natural gas grows, Puget Sound Energy's existing 8-inch high pressure natural gas line serving northeast King County is nearing its capacity limits during cold winter days, when people use more energy to stay warm.
+As demand for natural gas grows, Puget Sound Energy's existing 8-inch high pressure natural gas line serving northeast King County is nearing its capacity limits during cold winter days, when people use more energy to stay warm.
 The system's capacity constraints impact our ability to supply natural gas at an adequate pressure to reliably serve more than 27,000 residential, commercial and industrial customers in the Woodinville, Bothell, Kenmore, Kirkland and unincorporated King County areas.

 At PSE, we know our customers, employees and the communities we serve expect to live and work around a safe and reliable natural gas system.
-Safety is our top priority when it comes to designing, constructing, operating and maintaining the natural gas system serving more than 750,000 PSE customers.
+Safety is our top priority when it comes to designing, constructing, operating and maintaining the natural gas system serving more than 770,000 PSE customers.
 When improving and operating our system, we follow or exceed strict federal and state safety requirements related to pipeline safety.
 Click here for more information on natural gas safety.